Procedures

 This treatment is not covered by the Quebec drug insurance plan (RAMQ).

-Natesto is an intranasal gel (5.5 mg testosterone) to be administered in each nostril, twice a day, at intervals of at least six hours.
+Natesto is an intranasal gel (5.5 mg testosterone) administered in each nostril twice daily at 6-hour intervals.

-The testosterone used is bio-identical.
-This treatment is regularly used, but may cause a metallic taste and nasal problems such as, abnormal or unpleasant smell, continuous runny nose, congestion, sneezing, nosebleeds, discomfort in the nose, scabs or dryness.
+The testosterone used is bioidentical, which means the hormones in the drug are chemically identical to the ones in your body.
+This treatment is regularly used but may cause a metallic taste in the mouth and nasal problems such as abnormal or unpleasant smells, continuous runny nose, congestion, sneezing, nosebleeds, discomfort in the nose, scabs or dryness.

 What is the replacement treatment for testosterone administered on the skin?

-Testim (testosterone gel 1%) is a tube filled with 50 mg of testosterone gel, applied in the morning on clean, dry skin of the shoulders or arms.
+Testim (testosterone gel 1 per cent) is a tube filled with 50 mg of testosterone gel, applied in the morning on clean, dry skin of the shoulders or arms.

-Androgel and Testim should be applied daily and should be completely absorbed before covering the surface of a garment.
-It is important to wash your hands immediately with soap and water after application.
-Testosterone in these two drugs is also bio-identical.
-Those two treatments are frequently used.
-Their absorption may vary from one patient to another.
+Androgel and Testim should be applied daily and completely absorbed before wearing clothing.
+After application, it’s important to wash your hands immediately with soap and water.
+Testosterone in these 2 drugs is also bioidentical.
+The 2 treatments are frequently used, and their absorption may vary from one patient to another.

 What is testosterone replacement therapy given with a patch?

-Androderm (2.5mg and 5mg Testosterone Transdermal System) is a single 5mg patch or two 2.5mg patch applied every night (at approximately 22h) to clean, dry skin of the back, the abdomen, arms, or thighs.
+Androderm (2.5 mg and 5 mg testosterone transdermal system) is a single 5 mg patch or 2, 2.5 mg patches applied every night (at approximately 10 p.m.) to clean dry skin of the back, the abdomen, arms or thighs.

-It is important to rotate application sites regularly to avoid irritation and not apply the patch to an area previously used until at least seven days have elapsed.
-It is a treatment rarely used now, since the patches take off easily with perspiration
+It’s essential to rotate application sites regularly to avoid irritation and not apply the patch to an area previously used until at least 7 days have elapsed.
+It’s a treatment rarely used since the patches fall off easily when patients sweat.

 What is the replacement therapy for testosterone given by injection?

-These are forms of synthetic and non bio-identical testosterone treatment.
-These treatments are regularly used when the gels are not effective enough.
-They have a jagged effect; be more effective in the first days and less effective in the last days before a new injection.
-They have a high rate of erythocytosis (thicker blood by an excess of red blood cells) increase platelet aggregation.
-There may even be an effect on the avenue of a coronary clot.
+These are synthetic and non-bioidentical testosterone treatments.
+These treatments are regularly used when the gels aren’t effective enough.
+They have a jagged effect, as they’re more effective during the first days and less effective in the final days before a new injection.
+They have a high rate of erythrocytosis (thicker blood by an excess of red blood cells) and increased platelet aggregation.
+These treatments can also increase the risk of coronary clots.

 Is there an oral medication for testosterone replacement therapy?

-Andral (testosterone undecanoate) is a 40 mg capsule to be taken daily, in two or three doses with food.
+Andral (testosterone undecanoate) is a 40 mg capsule to be taken daily in 2 or 3 doses with food.

-This treatment is rarely used for its hepatotoxicity and difficulty of absorption, as well as for its short action and low effectiveness.
+This treatment is rarely used because it’s hard on the liver and difficult to absorb, as well as for its short action and low effectiveness.

-This treatment is favored by Les Cliniques Marois for its simplicity, efficiency and stability.
+Les Cliniques Marois favours this treatment for its simplicity, efficiency and stability.

-These are small bio-identical testosterone granules that are implanted in the fatty part of the buttock, at 4 to 5 months (depending on the level of activity).
+These are small bioidentical testosterone granules implanted in the fatty part of the buttock at 4- to 5-month intervals (depending on the activity level).

 Would you like to make an appointment, or do you have any questions?
 Write to us and we will get back to you as soon as possible!